-How will Brexit affect VitalityHealth and my health plan?
+How has Brexit affected my plan?

 • Living in the UK for at least 180 days in each plan year.

-Can VitalityHealth provide overseas cover for a non-UK national employee based overseas?
+Can Vitality provide overseas cover for a non-UK national employee based overseas?

 No. These benefits are unaffected by Brexit either during or post the implementation period.

-The European Health Insurance Card (EHIC)
+What about the European Health Insurance Card (EHIC)?

 Our Worldwide Travel Insurance Plan gives you comprehensive cover for emergency medical expenses.
 Some routine and non-urgent treatment will not be covered under the plan.

-How will Brexit affect VitalityLife and my life insurance plan?
+How has Brexit affected my plan?

 VitalityInvest offers Pension and ISA products to UK residents.
-The products do not place a geographical restriction on members once sold.
-They won't be affected by the UKs withdrawal from the EU.
+Vitality’s products do not place geographical restrictions on members.
+They are not affected by the UK’s withdrawal from the EU.
 The Pension and ISA products are ‘life policies’.
 This means if a member emigrates to the EU, the plan will still be in force.
-VitalityInvest does not need to seek EEA authorisation to service these contracts in future.
-This is from the European Insurance and Occupational Pension Authority (EIOPA).
+Vitality does not need to seek EEA authorisation to service these contracts.

 Where does Vitality store my data?